Enrolling for Degree Courses

 Students must accept the placements they are offered or their placement will be cancelled.

-Obtaining a Non Fee-Paying Scholarship
+- Obtaining a Non-Fee-Paying Scholarship

 As entrance to the University is highly competitive, each department has an admission quota set by the Ministry of Education, Youth and Sport (MoEYS).
 To gain admission to study for a degree at the Royal University of Phnom Penh on scholarship, applicants must hold a high school certificate.
 Since 2002, high school students have gained direct entrance to the University based on the results of their year 12 examination.